Save Money Tips for Holiday to Malaysia

-There are many ways in which the savvy traveler can save through cheaper alternatives when it comes to transportation, food, and accommodation.
+There are many ways in which the savvy traveler can save through cheaper alternatives for transportation, food, and accommodation.

 However, the country has great plus points for accommodation, transportation, and well food.

 You can easily live on less than US$20 for food in various inexpensive restaurants, Kopitiam, or hawker stalls.